Stanislaus of Szczepanów: Legend

 According to Augustin Calmet, an 18th-century Bible scholar, Stanislaus asked the King for three days to produce his witness, Piotr.
-The King and court were said to have laughed at the absurd request, but the King granted Stanislaus the three days.
-Stanislaus spent them in ceaseless prayer, then, dressed in full bishop's regalia, went with a procession to the cemetery where Piotr had been buried three years earlier.
+The King and the court were said to have laughed at the absurd request, but the King granted Stanislaus the three days.
+Stanislaus spent them in ceaseless prayer and, dressed in full bishop's regalia, went with a procession to the cemetery where Piotr had been buried three years earlier.
 He had Piotr's grave dug up until his remains were discovered.
-Then, before a multitude of witnesses, Stanislaus made Piotr rise, and Piotr did so.
+Then, before a multitude of witnesses, Stanislaus told Piotr to rise, and Piotr did so.